peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

 There is a belief held that demand-driven systems lead to faster turnarounds in production and lower inventory levels, helping companies implementing such systems be more competitive.

+** Kanban in the context of software development ** Kanban in the context of software development can mean a visual process-management system that tells what to produce, when to produce it, and how much to produce

 Need example of how the Kanban Card moves down the kanban board:
 1. visualize the Kanban board.